 Advancing Methodologies to Support Both Summative and Formative Assessments

 A volume in the series: Chinese American Educational Research and Development Association Book Series.
-Editor(s): Guofang Wan, University of West Florida.
+Editor(s): Guofang Wan, Loyola University Chicago.

 Over the past thirty years, student assessment has become an increasingly important component of public education.
 A variety of methodologies in testing have been developed to obtain and interpret the wealth of assessment outcomes.
 As assessment goals are getting increasingly multifaceted, new testing methodologies are called for to provide more accessible and reliable information on more complex constructs or processes, such as students' critical thinking and problem-solving skills.